SteveSmith16384/AresDogfighter/readme.md

 A space dogfighting simulation.

 Please note that this version is a proof-of-concept and very early in development, and probably has lots of bugs!
 All comments and suggestions welcome.
-For more help and information, visit http://www.aresdogfighter.com/ or email stephen.carlylesmith@googlemail.com
+For more help and information, Send a Tweet to @stephencsmith

 ![alt text](http://media.indiedb.com/cache/images/games/1/52/51958/thumb_620x2000/31.png)